josdejong/blog/content/pages/about.md

 I'm Jos de Jong, living and working in Rotterdam, the Netherlands.
-I'm happily married with the nicest girl in the world, and we have a lovely little girl and a boy to take care of.
+I'm happily married with the nicest girl in the world, and we have two awesome kids to take care of.
 I believe God created this marvelous world where we can live, love, discover, and develop.